-The trouble with the “infrastructure building crusade” in Africa which, at the same time, underpins the dishonesty in the “Africa Rising” narrative, is that, whereas the underlying intention is, at least, on the surface, noble and doubtless commendable , it is costing, if not almost robbing African economies of funds; because it means funds will flow and are, doubtless, flowing out of African economies into other outside economies in form of purchasing materials necessary for building whatever planned infrastructure development.
+The trouble with the “infrastructure building crusade” in Africa which, at the same time, underpins the dishonesty in the “Africa Rising” narrative, is that, whereas the underlying intention is, at least, on the surface, noble and doubtlessly commendable , it is costing, if not almost robbing African economies of funds; because it means funds will flow and are, doubtless, flowing out of African economies into other outside economies in form of purchasing materials necessary for building whatever planned infrastructure development.

-Whereas (contrast that with) other economies in other countries, an infrastructure development plan and subsequent execution and boom means creation of jobs or supporting existing businesses by and through purchases of materials that are, in large part, locally produced and sourced – a myriad businesses dealing in making and producing and selling [of] construction materials – think of the whole supply chain involved and the opportunities created within the local economies by an infrastructure boom.
+Whereas (contrast that with) other economies in other countries, an infrastructure development plan and subsequent execution and boom means creation of jobs or supporting existing businesses by and through purchases of materials that are, in large part, locally produced and sourced – a myriad businesses dealing in making and producing and selling [of] construction materials.
+Think of the whole supply chain involved and the opportunities created within the local economies by an infrastructure boom.

-Africans are spending money out of their own local economies into, largely European and Chinese and other foreign economies, importing everything from simple, perhaps and arguably necessary – depending on how they determine what is “necessary” for/to their needs – to basic and of course luxury, largely, status consumer goods that have no value and as such, add no economic value to their economies.
+Africans are spending money out of their own local economies into, largely European and Chinese and other foreign economies, importing everything from simple, perhaps and arguably necessary – depending on how they determine what is “necessary” for[to] their needs – to basic and of course luxury, largely, status consumer goods that have no value and as such, add no economic value to their economies.

-The trouble and inevitable negative effects of such mindset, largely by and from the entire african body politic – the principal policy makers – is that this infrastructure building plan in Africa has the inevitable tendency of creating a corresponding dependence of supply of maintenance and replacement skills and parts from the same economies or countries where the materials of building such infrastructure are procured, purchased and thus imported.
+The trouble and inevitable negative effects of such mindset, largely by and from the entire African body politic – the principal policy makers – is that this infrastructure building plan in Africa has the inevitable tendency of creating a corresponding dependence of supply of maintenance and replacement skills and parts from the same economies or countries where the materials of building such infrastructure are procured, purchased and thus imported.

-In essence, African countries are spending themselves into poverty, through their obscene obsession and uncontrolled desire (mindless imitation of western countries and their infrastructure systems, in itself reflective of the colonial mindset and how colonialism continues to affect and direct Africa and its policy decision makers) for western capital-like skylines, are mindlessly draining their national treasuries and economies purchasing all kinds of materials, often at inflated prices plus the cost of importation, for building infrastructure systems that, history has shown add little economic value to their economies and will crumble in no time due to neglect and poor maintenance largely as a result of lack of local skills capacity to undertake the requisite maintenance.
+In essence, African countries are spending themselves into poverty, through their obscene obsession and uncontrolled desire (mindless imitation of western countries and their infrastructure systems, in itself reflective of the colonial mindset and how colonialism continues to affect and direct Africa and its policy decision makers) for western capital-like skylines, are mindlessly draining their national treasuries and economies purchasing all kinds of materials, often at inflated prices plus the cost of importation, for building infrastructure systems that, history has shown, add little economic value to their economies and will crumble in no time due to neglect and poor maintenance largely as a result of lack of local skills capacity to undertake the requisite maintenance.